palomachain/pigeon/README.md

 **If you are upgrading from `paloma-testnet-8` to `paloma-testnet-9` ensure to add `health-check-port: 5757` to your pigeon yaml configuration file.
 You can check [the example config file](https://github.com/palomachain/pigeon/blob/7af3c7f8ff8c5523a53f496c988ade5c5e9e105f/config.example.yaml#L2).**

+**Note**

+If you're joining while testnet didn't boot up yet you may see a log line saying `not staking. waiting`.
+That's OK.
+If you see this after the chains starts producing blocks, then it means that your validator has been jailed.

 ```shell
 wget -O - https://github.com/palomachain/pigeon/releases/download/v0.7.0/pigeon_Linux_x86_64.tar.gz | \
 tar -C /usr/local/bin -xvzf - pigeon